spacedrone404/dave-in-space/readme.md

 ## Todo plans

+- scale Dave when he is going up/down to show perspective
 - make Dave draggable by mouse
+- improve performance if it is possible
+- implement mobile version

+## Done stuff

+- add sounds to startup, actions and backdrop ambience
 - make Dave leave trace while moving
-- scale Dave when he is going up/down to show perspective
 - implement space bar fire
-- add sounds to start, shot and backdrop ambience
-- improve performance if it is possible

-## Done

 - make Dave to turn arround to the direction he is heading to
 - random starting location of blinking stars, they also should change their formation upon blinking